MicrosoftDocs/azure-docs/articles/virtual-machines/virtual-machines-windows-capture-image-resource-manager.md

 	Click the **capture** action button to capture your virtual machine's image.
 This creates a new VHD for the image, as well as a JSON template file.
 As of now, these are not accessible via either the Resource Explorer or the [Azure portal](https://portal.azure.com).

 8. To access the new image VHD as well as the template, download and install the Azure tool for managing storage resources, the [Azure Storage Explorer](http://storageexplorer.com/).
-The Azure Storage Explorer will be downloaded locally on your machine.
+The installer will install the Azure Storage Explorer locally on your machine.

 	- Open the Storage Explorer and sign in to your Azure subscription.
 It should show you all the storage accounts that are available to your subscription.